History of Gardner Grange # 68

 Grange meetings have always consisted of opening with prayer, the open Bible, Presentation of the American Flag.
 Opening Song, from “The Grange Song Book” business meeting, literary programs in charge of the Lecturer.
 A program might consist of a musical numbers, readings, speakers, slide presentations, Hobby Nights.
 Gardner Grange continues to meet on the 1st Monday of each month at our hall on the fair grounds.

 In 2017 Gardner Grange received 1st place Community Service Award for starting the Gardner Farmer’s Market.
+In 2022 they received 4th in the National Grange Community Service Award program.

 Written and submitted by Linda Rothwell of Gardner, Kansas.